nufeng1999/vscode-openclaw/README.md

 ### Supervisor mode

 Enable supervision with the checkbox in the HUD.
 The supervisor checks the current agent at the configured interval.
 If output is unchanged, the optional reminder is sent, then the supervisor is asked whether work should stop.
 Supervision stops when configured output content or the supervisor reply matches its stop signal, or when supervision is disabled.

+### Progress note panel

+A resizable side panel displays subagent progress notes (also called "进度备注") in real time.
+The panel header shows the current note title and provides two toolbar buttons: **📋 Copy all content** copies the full note text to the clipboard, and **📝 Copy as Markdown** copies the note formatted as Markdown.
+The panel can be toggled open/closed with the **进度备注** button and resized by dragging its handle.

 ### Workspace commands